 Olsen’s Frosted Strawberry - A multicolored maple that changes with the light and the seasons.
 Foliage emerges strawberry red and pink and lightens to pink and silvery white (like frosting) with touches of green.
 Slow growing and somewhat horizontal.
 Best with afternoon shade.

 Orange Dream (shown at right) - Spring foliage emerges bright golden yellow quickly displaying orange margins.
 The leaves retain the yellow tones well into summer eventually evolving to light green.
 Fall: orange and bright gold.
 Orange Dream is an upright semi dwarf tree reaching 8-12 feet tall in 10 years.
 Prefers afternoon shade during summer months.
-Available in 1, 2 and 10 gallon sizes.

 Oregon Sunset - a wonderful small maple with an open branching structure.
 New leaves are red and become darker red and more green as summer progresses.
 Fall color evokes a brilliant sunset!